Find Affordable College Courses

 San Francisco, CA

-San Francisco State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-SFSU is a very large public school located in the city of San Francisco.
+San Francisco State University ranked #10 on this year’s Most Popular Journalism Bachelor’s Degree Schools in the Far Western US Region list.
+SFSU is a very large public school located in the large city of San Francisco.

 Of the 61 students majoring in journalism at SFSU, 34% are male and 66% are female.